★ 5.0 Stars • 100+ Five-Star Reviews

 There is no legally required certification or registration for service dogs in the United States.
 Any website selling service dog certifications or ID cards is not providing a legal necessity.
 What matters is that your dog is trained to perform specific tasks related to your disability and behaves appropriately in public settings.
 That said, many service dog handlers choose to carry documentation of their dog's training for their own convenience.
 Good K9 Academy provides comprehensive training records that document the tasks your dog has been trained to perform.

 Our service dog training program prepares your dog to meet or exceed the behavioral standards expected of a working service dog.
 This includes reliable obedience, appropriate public behavior, task performance under distraction, and the overall temperament and composure necessary to represent the service dog community positively.
-With 155+ five-star reviews and over seven years of professional training experience, Good K9 Academy is a trusted resource for service dog training in the Gaithersburg, Maryland area and throughout the greater DC region.
+With 100+ five-star reviews and over 10 years of professional training experience, Good K9 Academy is a trusted resource for service dog training in the Gaithersburg, Maryland area and throughout the greater DC region.

-Serving Dogs Across the Greater DC Area
+Serving Dogs Across the Maryland, DC & Virginia

 Good K9 Academy serves dog owners throughout Montgomery County and the surrounding communities from our Gaithersburg facility.

-GaithersburgBethesdaPotomacRockvilleGermantownSilver SpringClarksburgFrederickColumbiaWashington DC
+GaithersburgBethesdaPotomacRockvilleGermantownSilver SpringClarksburgPoolesvilleColumbiaWashington DC

 Service Dog Training Questions